-Tahirih launched the Forced Marriage Initiative in 2011 in response to the alarming results of our national survey on forced marriage and the acute need to mobilize a concerted national response to the problem.
-We formed the National Network to End Forced Marriage, which includes nearly 400 members ranging from small community-based programs to large national organizations, and the National Forced Marriage Working Group, which includes forced marriage survivors.
-Our policy priorities were developed in extensive consultation with Network and Working Group members and other experts, and reflect our commitment to a comprehensive policy platform, rather than a single, narrow approach.
+Tahirih launched the Forced Marriage Initiative in 2011 in response to the alarming results of our forced marriage survey and the acute need to mobilize a concerted, national response.
+We formed the National Network to End Forced Marriage, which includes thousands of advocates and allies from across the United States, and the National Forced Marriage Working Group, which is a core group of survivor advocates, subject matter experts, and other dedicated professionals.
+Our policy priorities were developed in extensive consultation with members of both groups, and reflect our commitment to a comprehensive policy platform rather than a single, narrow approach.